What do the diseases we protect your dog from actually look like?

 That’s Arkie above.
 He was found wandering the streets near Walkerville Vet and brought to us, as are so many other stray pets.
 Usually all we do is scan their microchip and make a phone call to reunite them with their owners.

-Continue reading “How To Keep Dogs Teeth Clean”Help!
-My Cat Was Hit By A Car
+Continue reading “How To Keep Dogs Teeth Clean”‘At A Glance (Details Below)’ Emergency Care

 How do you buy toys and chews for your dog that keep them happy and safe?
 Whether toys are on your new puppy checklist or you just need to keep your dog amused, every dog owner needs to know what’s good.